Mouth Watering Prime Rib Roast on a bed of Brussels Sprouts and Blue Cheese Potatoes

 - 1 beef Rib Roast bone-in. small end, chine (back bone removed (6 to 8 pounds), 2 to 4 ribs

 - 2 tablespoons pepper seasoning blend

 - 2 tablespoons minced garlic

-- Heat oven to 350°F. Combine rub ingredients in small bowl; reserve 2 tablespoons for au jus.
+Heat oven to 350°F. Combine rub ingredients in small bowl; reserve 2 tablespoons of the rub for the au jus.
 Press remaining rub evenly onto all surfaces of beef roast.